 Jamie Phillips’s penetrating insight and innate musicality convey an infectious joy in his music-making.
 Praised for his “ability to pick up a familiar piece by the scruff of its neck and shake invigorating new life into it" (Bachtrack), Phillips is a natural story- teller whose clear and expressive hands deliver his ardent vision.

-Jamie Phillips has developed a strong guest conducting profile across Europe, and in recent seasons he has conducted orchestras including the Philharmonia, London Philharmonic Orchestra, Royal Philharmonic Orchestra, Bournemouth Symphony Orchestra, Vienna Tonkünstler Orchestra, Antwerp Symphony Orchestra, Deutsche Radio Philharmonie, Munich Chamber Orchestra, and the Philharmonie Zuidnederland, Oslo Philhamonic, Polish National Radio Symphony Orchestra, and Orchestre National d’Ile de France.
+Jamie Phillips has developed a strong guest conducting profile across Europe, recently conducting the Philharmonia, London Philharmonic Orchestra, Royal Philharmonic Orchestra, Vienna Tonkünstler Orchestra, Antwerp Symphony Orchestra, Deutsche Radio Philharmonie, NDR Radiophilharmonie, Munich Chamber Orchestra, and the Philharmonie Zuidnederland, Het Gelders Orkest, Oslo Philharmonic, Polish National Radio Symphony Orchestra, Orchestre de Chambre de Lausanne, Opera de Lyon, Camerata Salzburg, Odense Symphony and Orchestre National d’Ile de France.

-2020/21 season.
+2021/22 season.
 Not to be altered without permission.